 Support for standard and complex data transformations, set files, and conditional selection also contribute to RowGen's value in simulating production table and file formats for a variety of applications.

-See these links for more information on using safe test data for:
+Consider our test data management advice as you scope out your requirements and plan your strategy, and see these links for more information on using safe test data for: